 SECTION 1020 - PROPOSAL REQUIREMENTS AND CONDITIONS

-C. Upon request of the Engineer, the bidder, whose bid is under consideration for award of a contract, shall submit evidence of its financial resources, construction experience, and organization available for performance of the proposed work.
-A bidder's inability to promptly secure the required bonds and insurance coverages for the proposed work, as well as the bidder's demonstrated inability to continuously maintain insurance coverages on past projects, may be considered an indication of financial responsibility and the bidder's qualification as a responsive, responsible bidder.
+B. Upon request of the Engineer, the apparent lowest responsive bidder, whose bid is under consideration for award of a contract, shall submit evidence of its financial resources, construction experience, and organization available for performance of the proposed work.
+A bidder's ability to promptly secure the required bonds and insurance coverages for the proposed work, as well as the bidder's demonstrated ability to continuously maintain insurance coverages on past projects, may be considered an indication of financial responsibility and the bidder's qualification as a responsive, responsible bidder.

 A. Each prospective bidder will be furnished with a proposal form showing the location and description of the proposed work, the approximate quantities of work to be performed for which bid prices are requested, and the completion provisions.
 The contract documents will contain any special provisions that shall apply to the work to be performed.

 B. The purpose of the contract documents is to require the furnishing of highest quality equipment, material, and workmanship, and best accepted construction practice.
 The Bidder is expected to base its bid on materials and equipment complying fully with the contract documents.
 Each bidder, in submitting its bid, acknowledges its willingness to comply with the terms of these contract documents.

 A. Bidders shall submit a lump sum bid or unit bid price, as required by the proposal for the work covered by the contract documents.
 Prices shall cover complete work and include all costs incidental thereto.